Right Arrow

 How does a unified video AI platform improve response times?

 By consolidating feeds from multiple locations into a single dashboard and using AI to filter out false alarms, these platforms help security personnel focus on verified incidents.
-This can often accelerate response times from many minutes for traditional patrols to seconds in some cases for AI alerts.
+This can accelerate response times from many minutes for traditional patrols to seconds for AI alerts.

 Can I use my existing parking lot cameras with video AI?